 Yeeyan is another major player in the social translation field in China.
 The site was shut down for a couple months, but is now back online and active.
 Volunteers on the site translate a range of content (mostly about technology) from English into Chinese.
 They have also experimented in content partnerships with The Guardian and CBS.

 The Arabic-language blogosphere took shape because it reached a critical mass.
 At some point Arab bloggers realized that it would be more rewarding to write in Arabic – to communicate with their own communities – than to write in English in order to be part of a vague sense of global community.
-Ideally we would all blog in at least two languages to be both local and global, but time is always the enemy.
+Ideally we would all blog in at least two languages to be both local and global.
 Arabic is such a major language that it was only a matter of time until a critical mass of bloggers and, importantly, blog readers developed.
 But the vast majority of languages around the world do not have an online critical mass and their disappearance is accelerating as, for example, Aymara speakers abandon their native tongue in order to take part in the rich information and social capital available online in Spanish.

-I end my blabbering by claiming that news media companies can learn from social translation initiatives.
+Media companies can learn from social translation initiatives.
 Specifically:

 - Treat your audience as collaborators.
 Respect them and invite them to help translate your content for free in order to distribute it across linguistic divides.
 Recognize them when they do.